noahgh221/archivesspace-trello/README.md

 7. Modify aspace-to-trello.py to supply your ArchivesSpace backend URL, username, and password as well as the ID of your target repository (e.g. /repositories/2/accessions/).
 Your ArchivesSpace user must have permission to view accession records in this repository.

+8. Modify aspace-to-trello.py to assign custom labels to Trello cards or to assign cards to Trello board members (see code comments for details).
+To assign labels to cards, label values must already exist in the Trello board.

-8. Determine how often you want to search for new accessions and create Trello cards.
-The script currently assumes you will run the script every 24 hours.
+9. Determine how often you want to search for new accessions and create Trello cards for them.
+The script is currently configured to look for accessions created in the last 24 hours.

-9. Cron job stuff coming soon...
+10. Set up a cron job to execute the script every 24 hours at a specified time.
+Configure email notifications if you wan't to keep tabs on the script.

+## Some screenshots:
+Add some Trello card screenshots

+Add snippet of command line output

 ## Things to consider:
 - Trello cards are only a snapshot of ArchivesSpace data (nothing is synced).
 Updating Trello cards has no effect in ArchivesSpace and vice versa.
 - Trello cards only contain a subset of metadata in an accession record (if you're feeling ambitious, you can modify the script to add more fields)

-## Screenshots:
-Add some Trello card screenshots

-Add snippet of command line output